-The Group currently has Interest rate swaps in place to cover 10% (2020: 56%) of the variable rate borrowings, including fixed rate borrowings converted to variable rate borrowings as a result of fair value hedge relationships outlined in note 18(a)(ii).
-The weighted average maturity of interest rate swaps is less than one year (2020: 1.0 years).
+The Group currently has interest rate swaps in place to cover 0% (2021: 10%) of the variable rate borrowings, including fixed rate borrowings converted to variable rate borrowings as a result of fair value hedge relationships outlined in note 17(a)(ii).
+The weighted average maturity of interest rate swaps is nil (2021: 1.0 years).